Skip to content

 How can surveys be integrated into the recruitment process?

-Surveys can be integrated by sending questionnaires to applicants at various stages of the recruitment process, such as after submitting an application, after interviews, or after receiving an offer.
+Surveys can be integrated by sending questionnaires to applicants at various stages of the recruitment process, such as after applying, after interviews, or after receiving an offer.
 They can be delivered via email or through an applicant tracking system.

 What are the benefits of using surveys in recruitment?